civicrm/civicrm-user-guide/docs/events/online-event-registration.md

 =========================

-The ability for end-users to register themselves for events is beneficial for both your constituents - they can register and a time and in a place that is convenient for them - and for your organization - reducing administration.
+The ability for end-users to register themselves for events is beneficial for both your constituents - they can register at a time and in a place that is convenient for them - and for your organization - reducing administration.
 This chapter details the steps involved in offering online registration for events.